Unity Party of America

 The Unity Party of America is a national political party in the United States founded on November 4, 2004 with the slogan "Not Right, Not Left, But Forward!"
-The party is officially recognized by the State of Colorado and has members in 46 states.
+The party has 44 state affiliates.
+Additionally, the Unity Party has reported that it has members in 44 states.

+The Unity Party of America is currently facing significant internal turmoil, marked by allegations of financial misconduct involving their vice chair, who has been accused of defrauding funds from the party.
+Compounding these issues, the party lost its ballot access in Colorado, leading to a fracture within the state party despite the absence of a quorum among its members.
+In response to these challenges, the Unity Party has announced plans to convene an emergency convention within the next 15 days, aiming to address the ongoing crisis and regroup for future elections.

+The Unity Party of America has now lost its ballot access in Colorado, which has exacerbated internal disputes and contributed to the state party's division.
+This loss has raised concerns about the party's viability and electoral future.

 History

 The Unity Party grew out of the grassroots group named Runners for Clark which supported General Wesley Clark's 2004 presidential campaign by raising campaign contributions and awareness of Clark's run for the presidency; Runners for Clark morphed into Unity Runners and then into the Unity Party.

 Bill Hammons of Texas, New York and Colorado founded the Unity Party in 2004 as chairman and ran as the Unity Party of America candidate for Colorado's 2nd congressional district, centered on Boulder, in 2008 and again in 2010.
-By that point the Unity Party had expanded beyond Colorado to 27 states.
-He then ran for U.S. senate in Colorado in 2014 before running for the senate again in 2016 and then for Colorado governor in 2018 (the "Unity" voter affiliation option in Colorado is a direct result of his Senate candidacy).
+By that point, the Unity Party had expanded beyond Colorado to 27 states.
+He then ran for the U.S. Senate in Colorado in 2014 before running for the Senate again in 2016 and then for Colorado governor in 2018 (the "Unity" voter affiliation option in Colorado is a direct result of his Senate candidacy).

-In 2012, veteran and Gold Star father Jim Pirtle of Colorado Springs declared as a Unity Party candidate for congress.
+In 2012, veteran and Gold Star father Jim Pirtle of Colorado Springs was declared as a Unity Party candidate for Congress.

+In 2016 Bill Hammons stood as the party's candidate during the 2016 United States Senate election in Colorado, earning 9,336 votes, or 0.34% of the electorate.

 In June 2017, the Unity Party achieved full recognition as a minor party by the state of Colorado, and its candidates in the state no longer need to petition onto the ballot, but instead just need a "show of hands" at a party assembly.
 By 2017, the party had spread to 37 states.

 In September 2017, Unity Party members decided to begin referring to themselves as "Uniters."